lsst-dm/dmtn-066/index.rst

    coaddDriver.py  /datasets/hsc/repo --rerun $DIR --batch-type=slurm --mpiexec='-bind-to socket' --job coaddWG --time 200 --nodes 1 --procs 12  --id tract=8766^8767 filter=HSC-G --selectId ccd=0..8^10..103 visit=$wideVisitsG
    coaddDriver.py  /datasets/hsc/repo --rerun $DIR --batch-type=slurm --mpiexec='-bind-to socket' --job coaddWR --time 200 --nodes 1 --procs 12 --id tract=8766^8767 filter=HSC-R --selectId ccd=0..8^10..103 visit=$wideVisitsR

-There are two main methods that I used in order to find the memory usage of one multiBandDriver job, where the G and R bands are combined for "wide" visits:
+There are three main methods that I used in order to find the memory usage of one multiBandDriver job, where the G and R bands are combined for "wide" visits.
+In order to reduce runtime of the code, only 1 patch of the sky is used so as to reduce the computation time down to an hour.
+The three methods include:

--  using the --slurm method (as detailed below, which used 96 cores in order to cut down on time)
+-  using the --slurm method

 .. code-block:: python
    :name: MBD --slurm

-   multiBandDriver.py /datasets/hsc/repo --rerun $DIR:/scratch/thrush/anyPath/RG --batch-type=slurm --mpiexec='-bind-to socket' --job mtWide --cores 96 --time 8000 --id tract=8766^8767 filter=HSC-G^HSC-R
+   multiBandDriver.py /datasets/hsc/repo --rerun $DIR:/scratch/thrush/anyPath/RG --batch-type=slurm --mpiexec='-bind-to socket' --job mtWide --cores 1 --time 8000 --id tract=8766 patch=1,1 filter=HSC-G^HSC-R --clobber-versions

--  creating a handmade slurm script(shown below, which used 1 core and ran for approximately 4 days)
+-  creating a handmade slurm script

 .. code-block:: shell
    :name: MBD hand made slurm script